One Rincon Hill: Progress

 The South Tower was completed in September 2008, with all residential floors ready for residents.
 As of, April 2009, 70% of the South Tower's 376 luxury units and 14 townhouses had been sold.
 Because of the occupancy rate and low profits so far, the developers had initially refused to pay $5.4 million in development fees that would be spent on rent subsidies, job training programs and community development in the South of Market area.
 However, the developers finally agreed to pay the city.

 North Tower

 The remaining north tower was scheduled to begin construction after summer 2008 and be completed in 2009.
 Originally, construction was supposed to commence in January 2008.
 Later, the developer mentioned construction was going start in March, but the construction firm wasn't selected at that time.
 After March, the developer said construction was going to start in May 2008.
-However, following the worldwide financial crisis of the late summer and fall of 2008, the project's developers announced that construction of the second tower was indefinitely on hold.
+However, due to the 2008 financial crisis, construction of the second tower was indefinitely put on hold.
 With improving economic conditions in the city, construction started on this tower in October 2012; its first residents moved in August 2014.
 The north tower was later renamed The Harrison.